List of Common Flamenco Guitar Toques (Palos) and their Compás:

 Within the Fandango toque are regional styles known as ‘fandangos locales’, of which Fandangos de Huelva is one.
 Unlike the toque libre fandango styles, Fandangos de Huelva follows a strict compás structure that can be danced to.

-The 12 beat compás of Fandango de Huelva is broken down into beats of 3 as seen here:
+You can count the 12 beat compás of Fandango de Huelva into beats of 3 as seen here: